artyom-beilis/skyhopper/README.md

     1. Select a start that is closer on its azimuth to target object - altitude has much more accurate tracking.
     2. Correct altitude first and than search for the object on azimuth axis

+-   _Pinch Zoom zooms full page instead of the application_

+    It related to configuration:

+    - Chrome: settings ->accessibility -> enable force zoom -> off
+    - Firefox:settings -> accessibility -> always enable zoom -> off
+    - Samsung Browser: settings ->appearance -> manual zoom -> off
+    - Edge: settings -> font size -> zoom on all sites -> off or settings -> Accessibility -> zoom on all websites -> off

+    Unfortunatelly there is no option to disable full web page zoom on iOS.

 ## Controls

 - Left side, from top to bottom: